 The school was founded in 1874 as St. Paul’s University by Channing Moore Williams, an Episcopal Church missionary from the United States.
 Fire devoured the first school buildings in 1876, but with funding from the Domestic and Foreign Mission Society of the Protestant Episcopal Church (and in 1880 a new Principal, James McDonald Gardiner, to supervise), new three-story brick facilities with an imposing 60-foot spire were constructed in the Tsukiji Foreign Settlement.
-But, an earthquake in 1894 leveled many of the original school facilities (highlighting the perils of building on reclaimed land [tsukiji] next to the Sumida River).
+But, an earthquake in 1894 leveled many of the original school facilities, highlighting the perils of building on tsukiji [lit., “reclaimed land”].
 The college was temporarily housed in Trinity Parish House but by 1896 new buildings, including an academic hall and student dormitory, were ready for occupation.
 In 1918, the university was moved to a new campus at Ikebukuro (see gallery below).
 In 1922, Rikkyo University became part of the Imperial University Order.

 Rikkyo University, Ikebukuro Campus (c.
 1920)